Spectral State Switching in Mrk 421: Results from the AstroSat LAXPC/SXT Observations

 The Large Area X-ray Proportional Counter (LAXPC) is one of the primary payloads onboard AstroSat.
 It is a non-focusing X-ray instrument with a large combined effective area of $\sim$6000\,cm$^{2}$.
 The instrument consists of three identical proportional counter units, namely LAXPC10, LAXPC20, and LAXPC30.
 These detectors operate over the 3.0--80.0\,keV energy range and provide a high temporal resolution of 10\,$\mu$s \citep{2016SPIE.9905E..1DY,2017ApJS..231...10A,2017JApA...38...30A,2017ApJ...835..195M}.
 In this work, we exclusively used data from LAXPC20.
 The LAXPC30 unit was switched off in March 2018 due to abnormal gain variations \citep{2017ApJS..231...10A}, while the application of standard response files to LAXPC10 was not feasible because of changes in the high-voltage settings during the spring of 2018.
 Consequently, LAXPC20 provided the most reliable and stable dataset for the present analysis.

 The data reduction and analysis were carried out using the \texttt{LAXPCSOFT} software package (version \texttt{LAXPCsoftware22Aug15}).
 A Level-2 event file was first generated using the task \texttt{laxpc\_make\_event}.
 Subsequently, a good time interval (GTI) file was created with \texttt{laxpc\_make\_stdgti} to exclude periods affected by South Atlantic Anomaly (SAA) passages and Earth occultation.
 The resulting GTI file was then applied to extract the source light curves and spectra.
-As Mrk\,421 is a relatively faint source for LAXPC, we employed the faint-source background estimation scheme implemented within \texttt{LAXPCSOFT} to generate background light curves and spectra for LAXPC20 \citep{misra2021alternative}.
+Although Mrk\,421 is bright in the 3--30\,keV band, it becomes background dominated in the 50--80\,keV band.
+This allows the use of the faint-source background estimation scheme implemented in \texttt{LAXPCSOFT} to generate background light curves and spectra for LAXPC20 \citep{misra2021alternative}.
 Background subtraction was performed using the standard \texttt{FTools} task \texttt{lcmath}.
 Owing to the increasing dominance of background at higher energies, we restricted the spectral analysis to the 3--20\,keV energy range.